-Where an employee is assigned from a non-treaty country to perform work in Sweden, different rules apply depending on the length of stay.
+Where an employee is assigned from a non-treaty country/jurisdiction to perform work in Sweden, different rules apply depending on the length of stay.
 If the intended length of the stay does not exceed 12 months, no social security levies are payable.
 If the length of the stay exceeds 12 months, levies are payable in full from the first day.
 If the employer has a permanent establishment in Sweden full charges are payable from the first day.

 As a main rule, Swedish social security contributions are always payable by a Swedish employer or a foreign employer if the work is performed in Sweden.
 This applies irrespective of the nationality of the employee.
 For foreign employers with no permanent establishment, the liability to pay social security contributions could be transferred to the employee by an agreement between the employer and the employee.